Behind the Scenes: The Lost Colony

 The Lost Colony, Refreshed for the 2021 Season

 Paul Green wrote the production, telling the story of the colonists while weaving in drama, song, and dance.
 The show takes place at the Waterside Theatre, which was constructed on the very spot where the colonists settled.
-The show arrived to the stage in 1937 and has a rich history in itself.
+The show arrived on the stage in 1937 and has a rich history.
+The production was slated to run through the end of the summer of 1937.
+However, national interest in the show was piqued when President Franklin D. Roosevelt was in the audience on August 18, 1937.
+Since its debut season in 1937, the show has taken the stage every summer, except for four years during World War II, as the stage lights would have attracted the attention of the German U-boats that were just offshore.
+The show took another season off in 2020 due to the COVID-19 pandemic.
 The infamous Andy Griffith had a role in the production from 1947 until 1953, and local legend Cora Mae Basnight played the role of Agona for 27 years.

 After taking the 2020 season off due to challenges caused by the pandemic, The Lost Colony returned to the stage in 2021 for its 84th season.
 Jeff Whiting joined the production as this year’s director.
 Jeff has worked on multiple Broadway productions in New York, and he brings a new perspective to the original symphonic drama written by Paul Green.
 In addition to enhanced visual choreography, acclaimed Broadway composer Sam Davis has also joined the production.
 The Lost Colony has been reimagined for this season, as Jeff put great effort into casting and preserving the authenticity of the time period.